Inge the Younger

 Other sources say that after the death of Philip (1118), Inge the Younger was the sole king of Sweden, but the year of his own death is unknown.
 According to the regnal list in the Westrogothic law, Inge was poisoned with an evil drink in Östergötland:

 Niunði war Ingi konongær, broðher Philipusær konongs, oc heter æptir Ingæ kononge, Halstens konongs brødhær.
 Hanum war firigiort mæð ondom dryk i Østrægøtlanði, oc fek aff þy banæ. Æn Sweriki for e wæl, mædhæn þer frænlingær rædhu.

 The tenth (Christian king) was king Inge, the brother of king Philip, and he was named after king Inge (the Elder).
 He was killed by evil drink in Östergötland and it was his bane.
 But Sweden fared forever well, while these kinsmen ruled.

-It is not known whether Inge was still alive when the Norwegian king Sigurd I of Norway invaded Småland in 1123, but when Inge died, it was the end of the House of Stenkil.
+It is not known whether Inge was still alive when the Norwegian king Sigurd I of Norway invaded Småland in the Kalmar Crusade in 1123, but when Inge died, it was the end of the House of Stenkil.

 Inge is reported to have been married to Ulvhild Håkansdotter who was the daughter of the Norwegian Haakon Finnsson and who would later marry the Danish king Nils Svensson and even later the Swedish king Sverker the Elder.
 A story that has her assassinating King Inge with a poisoned beverage cannot be substantiated.
 According to another tradition, he was also the husband of Ragnhild of Tälje.